-Eating more plant-based foods may not only be beneficial for the environment, but also for your overall health.
-However, are there any aspects of this lifestyle to keep in mind when running?
-Maybe you’re already following a plant-based diet, or just thinking about it.
-Either way, we’ll make sure you receive all the information needed below to give the plant-based lifestyle a try!
+When eating a plant-based diet, are there any aspects of this lifestyle to keep in mind when running?
+Whether you are already following a plant-based diet, or just thinking about it, we’ll make sure you receive all the information needed below to give the plant-based lifestyle a try!

 There are a variety of plant-based diets out there, all of which exclude animal products to different degrees.
 Depending on which foods you choose to exclude from your diet, there will be unique nutritional issues to keep in mind.
 So, what are the different plant-based diets?

 Vegetarianism: This type of diet excludes all types of meat derived from animals, but you might still eat other food with animal origins such as milk, eggs and cheese.
 “Vegetarian” can also be used as a broader term for the more specific diets below.

 Ovo-vegetarianism: This diet is distinguished from the one described above by including eggs, but excluding dairy products.

 Lacto-vegetarianism: By contrast, lacto-vegetarians exclude eggs from the diet while consuming dairy.

 Lacto-ovo-vegetarianism: Lacto-ovo vegetarians eat both eggs and dairy products, without consuming any types of meat.